James-HoneyBadger/dreamberd-interpreter/README.md

 # GOM - Gulf of Mexico Interpreter

-A Python interpreter for an experimental programming language with unique features including negative array indexing, probabilistic variables, and reactive programming.

-This implementation is based on the conceptual design of the **Gulf of Mexico**, the perfect programming language created by [Lu Wilson (TodePond)](https://github.com/TodePond/GulfOfMexico).
+This implementation is based on the conceptual design of **Gulf of Mexico**, the perfect programming language created by Lu Wilson (TodePond) (https://github.com/TodePond/GulfOfMexico).

 ## Installation